launchcodedev/app-config/README.md

 keeping secrets safe.
 It should be abundantly easy and straightforward to change configuration with confidence.

-**What is it not useful for**: dynamic configuration (functions, behavior), system global configuration, multi-tenant production systems, in-browser config loading.
+**What is it not useful for** (as of today):
+- dynamic configuration (behaviour), since it only allows static configuration
+- system global configuration, since it assumes configuration local to your application
+- multi-tenant production systems, since it assumes only one `APP_CONFIG` variable
+- in-browser config loading, since it relies on filesystem libraries

 ### Alternatives
 - [rc](https://www.npmjs.com/package/rc)